-If you don’t want to take the risk, or if you don’t believe your chickens will be able to discern what’s good from bad in the yard, you may have to either keep the chickens contained or consider removing or fencing off the following plants on your property.
+If you don’t want to take the risk, or if you don’t believe your chickens will not be able to discern what’s good from bad in the yard, you may have to either keep the chickens contained or consider removing or fencing off the following plants on your property.

 What Not to Feed Chickens From the Yard: